Kazakhstan: Protests turn deadly as Almaty mayor's office breached | DW | 05.01.2022

 A heavy police presence deployed on Wednesday amid renewed protests, even as authorities tried to calm people with concessions

-The president of Kazakhstan, Kassym-Jomart Tokayev, warned on Wednesday there'll be a "tough" response to unrest that continued to rock the central Asian country.
+Kazakhstan President Kassym-Jomart Tokayev warned on Wednesday there'll be a "tough" response to unrest that continued to rock the central Asian country.

 "As president, I am obliged to protect the safety and peace of our citizens, to worry about the integrity of Kazakhstan," Tokayev said on Kazakh television.